tagion/tagion/docs/gov/glossary/index.md

 ## Tagion Mainnet

-The Tagion Mainnet serves as the foundation of the Tagion Ecosystem, operating as a Layer 0 that provides the settlement layer for TGN transactions, the infrastructure facilitating network governance, and the security and interoperability layer that connects and protects the broader network of Federated Subsystems (link).
+The Tagion Mainnet serves as the foundation of the Tagion Ecosystem, operating as a Layer 0 that provides the settlement layer for TGN transactions, the infrastructure facilitating network governance, and the security and interoperability layer that connects and protects the broader network of [Federated Subsystems](/gov/glossary#tagion-mainnet).
 By allowing independent networks to batch and finalize transactions on its secure and immutable ledger, the Mainnet ensures that even private Subsystems remain anchored to the decentralized security of the ecosystem.

 Notably, to keep the Mainnet streamlined, applications are primarily run on Federated Sub-systems, reducing the risk of Mainnet bloating and ensuring that the core network remains slick, scalable, and high-performing.
+(Also see [Network Architecture](/gov/intro/network) in Governance Atrea "Network Formation")